FX7/kinder/README.md

 * Working docker / podman installation.
 * Kodi API is accessable.
 * pull docker image via `docker pull docker.io/effex7/kinder:latest`
-* ~~All your movies integrated via a single samba share.~~
-* ~~All movies are exported into single files per movie.~~

-Samba share and single files export is not necessary to work, but may result in more stable poster results.
-I try to fetch the posters from the image URLs I receive from the KODi API but these might be deprecated and lead to many 404 results.

 ## Settings